jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-06-30-emax-hawk-5-unboxing-review-and-setup/index.md

 **Gemfan Hurricane props and late night Finnish sunny summer day (sun very low on the horizon)**

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/jeIA1IsE5U8?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 with Gemfan Hurricane props on a very sunny day, late night, sun low on the horizon"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/jeIA1IsE5U8?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 with Gemfan Hurricane props on a very sunny day, late night, sun low on the horizon" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 The bottom line?
 The [Hawk 5][1] still flies nice, but with the same rates, I actually had to noticeably deflect the sticks further to perform the same maneuvers.
 I feel like the power consumption was lower (haven't measured, so this is just a gut feel, take it for what it is), but also the Hawk lost some of its punch.
 I will continue testing and experimenting with different props for fun, but **I am convinced that the [Avan Flow][6]'s are probably the best match for this particular craft**.